LiewJunTung/SimpleNetworkWrapper/README.md

 NetworkCallApi callApi = NetworkCallApi.INSTANCE;
 ```

-2.Create a pojo class for Json to convert into.
+2.Create a bean for Json to convert into.
 ```java
 //
 public class Weather {